jfief22/cs312-minecraft-aws/README.md

 To change the Minecraft version, edit `ansible/files/minecraft.service` and add a `-e VERSION=1.20.4` line to the `ExecStart`.
 The `itzg/minecraft-server` image supports many additional environment variables documented at its GitHub page.

-## Why this works around the assignment constraints

-The assignment prohibits four things in the final demo:

-- **No AWS Management Console.** Everything is Terraform and the AWS CLI under the hood.
-The only console visit is the Learner Lab module to copy credentials.
-- **No manual connections to AWS resources.** Ansible connects over SSH but it is automated, not interactive.
-The operator never opens an SSH session by hand during the demo.
-- **No SSH from the terminal.** Same as above.
-SSH is invoked by Ansible inside the script.
-- **No `user_data` field.** The EC2 resource in `main.tf` deliberately omits `user_data`.
-All configuration runs through Ansible after the instance is up.

 ## How the clean shutdown works

 The `minecraft.service` systemd unit defines an `ExecStop` directive: